 A single point of view isn’t always the best.

-Many employees liked the idea of using unsolicited peer reviews to successfully show their yearly work performance, saying it would boost feelings of appreciation and satisfaction.
+Many employees liked the idea of using unsolicited peer reviews to successfully show their yearly work performance.
+They indicated it would boost feelings of appreciation and satisfaction.
 85% of employees feel ‘more appreciated’ when using peer reviews in addition to manager feedback.
 Receiving constructive criticism and positive reinforcement from peers and colleagues can be helpful.
 Your manager might see your workflow in a different light to your peers.
-As a manager, it’s worth noting how reviews from more than one source can broaden your knowledge on your employee’s work performance; highlight what they’re getting right and what you can help them improve on.
+As a manager, it’s worth noting how multi-source reviews can broaden your knowledge on your employee’s work performance.
+Furthermore, it can highlight what they’re getting right and what you can help them improve on.

 Consider this: Encouraging multiple viewpoints for performance reviews can give you a more accurate picture of your employee’s success.
-Receiving positive feedback from peers can make your employees feel more appreciated, boost productivity and have your employee feel more satisfied with their career.
+Receiving positive feedback from peers can make your employees feel more appreciated, boost productivity, and increase satisfaction.
 If their peers mention something they need to work on, you can expect improvement and growth.
 Have you thought about opening these lines of communication in your department?

 In my opinion, annual reviews aren’t bad but that’s because my manager makes me feel appreciated regularly, not annually.
-I used to work for a company that relied solely on annual reviews, and honestly, I can barely remember seeing my manager around the office – so how was this individual supposed to offer me an accurate annual review?
+I used to work for a company that relied solely on annual reviews.
+Honestly, I can barely remember seeing my manager around the office – so how was this individual supposed to offer me an accurate annual review?
 Managers, supervisors: how do you make your employees feel appreciated and boost their job satisfaction?